 1 Welcome to Casablanca.

 On arrival at Casablanca airport, your transfer leaves for your landmark city hotel at 09:00, 11:00, 13:00 or 15:00.
-Join your Travel Director and fellow guests at 18:00 for your Welcome Dinner, with the opportunity to mingle over a pleasant evening of good food and wine.
-(DW) Stay: Grand Mogador City Center, Casablanca.
+Join your Travel Director and fellow guests at 18:00 for your Welcome Dinner, with the opportunity to mingle over a pleasant evening of good food.
+(D) Stay: Grand Mogador City Center, Casablanca.

 3 Fes Sightseeing.